Top 5 Comfortable Hiking Pants for Petite Women | Get that Perfect Fit

 Features of the REI Co-op Trailsmith Pants

 These women’s hiking pants have a mid-rise waist with no stretch in the waistband.
 The pant fabric is thick with no stretch.
 There are a variety of pockets, with one zippered pocket.
 The knee area is reinforced, from about mid-thigh to about mid-calf.
-Since the reinforced knee area is quite long, if you like everything else about these women’s hiking pants, then you can simply hem the pants to fit your height!
+Since the reinforced knee area is quite long, if you like everything else about these hiking pants for women, then you can simply hem the pants to fit your height!

 Review of the REI Co-op Sahara Guide Convertible Pants

-The color of these women’s hiking pants caught my eye immediately and I’m so glad I grabbed them to try on.
-There were so many features in these hiking pants and the fabric was exactly what I was looking for.
-In the end, the price point of these pants was close to the first pair of hiking pants I tried on but, with these, I felt like I was getting two bottoms for the price of one!
+The color of these hiking pants caught my eye immediately and I’m so glad I grabbed them to try on.
+There were so many useful features in these hiking pants and the fabric was exactly what I was looking for.
+In the end, the price point of these pants was close to the first pair of hiking pants I tried on but, with these, I felt like I was getting two hiking pants for the price of one!

 Features of the REI Co-op Sahara Guide Convertible Pants